Phi Mu: History

 Phi Mu was founded on January 4, 1852 – though not publicly announced until March 4, 1852 – originally as a literary society referred to as The Philomathean Society at Wesleyan College by Mary Ann Dupont (Lines), Mary Elizabeth Myrick (Daniel), and Martha Bibb Hardaway (Redding).
 Philomathean is derived from the Greek philomath, which means a lover of learning.
-The Society joined the National Panhellenic Conference in 1904, taking on the Greek letters Phi Mu.
+In 1904, the society was established as a national organization by the State of Georgia taking on the Greek letters Phi Mu.
+Phi Mu joined the National Panhellenic Conference in 1911.

 Phi Mu is referred to as a women's fraternity since some sororities predate the term "sorority" and are thus known as "fraternities for women."
 Phi Mu is one such sorority, and its formal name is Phi Mu Fraternity.

 In 1939, Alpha Delta Theta, a small national sorority founded at Transylvania University, merged with Phi Mu.

 Symbols

-Although Phi Mu has no official jewel, the fraternity recognizes official colors of rose, symbolizing womanhood, and white, symbolizing truth and purity.
-The official flower is the rose-colored carnation, while the symbol is a quatrefoil.
+Although Phi Mu has no official jewel, the fraternity recognizes the official colors of rose, symbolizing womanhood, and white, symbolizing truth and purity.
+Its flower is the rose-colored carnation.
+Its symbol is a quatrefoil.
 Phi Mu's official mascot is a lion named Sir Fidel.

-A Phi Badge is worn by Phi Mu's provisional members.
-It is a small gold and black quatrefoil pin bearing the Φ symbol.
-Initiated members wear the Phi Mu Badge, which depicts a quatrefoil with black and gold enamel bearing ΦΜ, a hand holding a heart, and three stars.
-Sometimes the badge is partnered with a guard chain accompanied by the chapter's lettering (for example, the Kappa Omicron chapter of Phi Mu would have a ΚΟ assisting).